-Fungibility refers to the quality of a token to be indistinguishable to the next token, thereby making it useful as a unit of value.
-Cryptocurrencies in general, as currencies of exchange, must be indistinguishable from each other in terms of value and rarity for the ecosystem to work.
+Fungibility refers to the quality of a token being indistinguishable from the next token, thereby making it useful as a unit of value.
+Cryptocurrencies, as exchange currencies, must be indistinguishable from each other in terms of value and rarity for the ecosystem to work.
 This is the same for fiat currencies.

 In contrast, non-fungible tokens are all unique.
-This implies that there isn’t a standard value assigned to every token in the ecosystem, which makes them either difficult or impossible to exchange with each other.
-Each of these tokens therefore represents unique and distinctive information connoting ownership of a sort.
-For this very reason, these types of crypto token are used to prove identity or ownership.
+This implies that there isn’t a standard value assigned to every token in the ecosystem, making it difficult or impossible to exchange with each other.
+Each of these tokens, therefore, represents unique and distinctive information connoting ownership of a sort.
+Therefore, these crypto tokens are used to prove identity or ownership.

 We’ll first look at the different types of fungible tokens out there.

 They are used for transactions between individuals or entities as a substitute for fiat currencies.
-Their main purpose is to allow payment in the real world using digital currency.
+Their main purpose is to allow digital currency payment in the real world.

-Payment tokens derive their inherent value through the number of users that have adopted the currency, as well as the number of exchanges and merchants that accept them.
+Payment tokens derive their inherent value through the number of users that have adopted the currency and the number of exchanges and merchants that accept them.

-These types of fungible crypto tokens provide access to a crypto company’s services or products.
+These fungible crypto tokens provide access to a crypto company’s services or products.
 Therefore, they are not so much an investment in the traditional sense but act as providers of utility access.

-Ethereum’s token, ether, is the most well-known utility token that affords this type of functionality.
+Ethereum’s ether is the most well-known utility token that affords this type of functionality.

 As some utility tokens have an upper cap on their availability, their value may go up depending on the laws of supply and demand.
 For this reason, utility tokens can become an investment, despite this not being their primary purpose.
 As with every rare item, people may either invest or speculate on them.

-The third type of fungible token worth taking note of is the security token.
-These, in their simplest definition, are digital contracts that represent fractions of an asset that has inherent value.
+The security token is the third type of fungible token worth taking note of.
+In their simplest definition, these are digital contracts that represent fractions of an asset with inherent value.
 These assets can be property, cars, luxury items, a stake within a company, and a whole host of others.

 After investors have given money in an STO or during a token sale, these security tokens are distributed to them in exchange.
 If these crypto tokens represent an investment in an asset or allow the sharing of profits, payout interest, and others, they are deemed security tokens.

-To be considered a security there must be an expectation that a profit will be derived from the efforts of other people.
-The upshot to this is that they’re subject to regulations depending on the jurisdiction.
+To be considered a security, there must be an expectation that a profit will be derived from other people’s efforts.
+The upshot is that they’re subject to regulations depending on the jurisdiction.